 A recent study by Oxford University revealed that out of 515 12-to-15-year-old children, 14% had a negative online experience in the past year, 8% had been contacted by strangers, almost 4% had seen someone pretend to impersonate them online and 2% had seen sexual content that made them feel uncomfortable.

-A huge majority (90%) of the children’s parents either did not know what parental filters were or they were not using them, and the children of those who were using them were still at risk of viewing the wrong sort of content.
+A huge majority (90%) of the children’s parents either did not know their Chrome content settings, what parental filters were or they were not using them, and the children of those who were using them were still at risk of viewing the wrong sort of content.

 BlockSite is a powerful extension for your browser (Chrome, Firefox) and app (Google Play) that helps you block specific sites and apps that you may find inappropriate, distracting, harmful or time-wasting.